richardaspinall/css-pingpong/README.md

 ### Bouncing ball with shadow

 Created a small ball and a shadow ball to animate.
 Using keyframes and animation, I mapped out a route for the ball to bounce up and down towards the screen and the shadow path casted from the light source (upper leftish).

+Timing of the bounces is a bit floaty but it works!

 ![Bouncing Ball Gif](https://user-images.githubusercontent.com/15721687/105627970-1e33a480-5e8e-11eb-8f5b-564f8b20333b.gif)